Bias Testing and Mitigation in LLM-based Code Generation: Threats to Validity

 \subsection{Internal Validity}

 The process of creating the code generation prompt dataset involves human judgment, which introduces the possibility of subjective bias in prompt design and may influence the presence or absence of certain biases in the dataset.
 To mitigate this threat, we ensure consistent and objective prompt creation by employing well-defined operational definitions for each bias type.
-Additionally, the code generation models~(e.g., CodeT5+, ChatGPT, LlaMa) may exhibit variations in generating code functions due to inherent randomness and model complexity, potentially impacting the results and introducing internal validity threats.
-To address this, we carefully control for such variations by executing multiple trials, including BI@K, BE@K, and BD@K. These techniques help us reduce the impact of randomness and enhance the robustness of our findings.
+Additionally, the code generation models may exhibit variations in generating code functions due to inherent randomness and model complexity, potentially impacting the results and introducing internal validity threats.
+To address this, we carefully control for such variations by running five times for each experiment~(e.g., code generation and bias mitigation) to obtain the average results.
+Besides, we also utilize CBS\_U@K and CBS\_I@K to decrease the effect of variation for our experiments.
+These techniques help us reduce the impact of randomness and improve the robustness of our findings.
 By taking these precautions, we aim to strengthen the internal validity of our research, ensuring the reliability and accuracy of the results obtained from the prompt dataset creation and code generation process.